maldil/PyEvolve/README.md

 PyEvolve automates the frequently repeated code changes in Python systems.
 This tool presents a complete pipeline for mining and automating best code evolution practices, ensuring that the your project does not fall behind.

 # How to build PyEvolve
-To have fully build PyEvolve, you have to build following components locally and install it to your local maven repository.
+To have fully build PyEvolve, you have to build following component locally and install it to your local maven repository.
 - We use [RulePharser](https://github.com/maldil/RulePharser) to generate an AST for Comby templates that includes both Python and Comby syntaxes.
 Follow the steps in [RulePharser](https://github.com/maldil/RulePharser) to build it locally and add it to your local maven repository.

+After completing the above steps, `run./gradlew` build from the root directory to build the project.
+This will build the project and execute the test cases.
+If you want to build the project without running the tests, use the command `./gradlew build -x test`.

 # Research